People

 Senior Data Manager

-Nichole Sturmfels has 15 years of experience in applied public health research specializing in data system selection, implementation, operations, and reporting within the areas of home visiting, maternal and child health, and child welfare.
+Nichole Sturmfels has nearly 20 years of experience in applied public health research specializing in data system selection, implementation, operations, and reporting within the areas of home visiting, maternal and child health, and child welfare.
 Her skills include configuration and management of information systems, multisite data collection and evaluation, technical assistance, monitoring and reporting of federal privacy and data security activities, data archiving, and policy recommendations.

 Prior to joining JBA, Sturmfels spent 10 years working for the California Department of Public Health.
 Her most recent role was director of California’s Maternal, Infant, and Early Childhood Home Visiting grant.
-Sturmfels was responsible for supervising a team of research scientists who coordinated multisite data collection, management information system operations, and program evaluation.
+Sturmfels was responsible for supervising a team of research scientists that coordinated multisite data collection, management information system operations, and program evaluation.
 Areas of focus included local agency technical assistance and continuous quality improvement, cross-department data linkages between home visiting and child welfare, the statewide home visiting needs assessment, and early childhood systems integration.

 Sturmfels received an M.P.H. from the University of California, Davis.